Gruruya/nimtemplate/README.md

 # nimtemplate:scroll:

-A template to jump start your nim library or project.
+A template to jump start your Nim library or project.

 * Tests using [balls](https://github.com/disruptek/balls)
 * Github Actions workflows